 Without a way to leverage that information, Hall believes roughly 80% or more of the building information collected during construction is lost when the keys are turned over to its owner.

-“Over the lifetime of the building, owners spend four times what it cost to construct on management and maintenance,” Hall said.
+“Over the lifetime of the building, owners spend four times what it cost to construct on management and maintenance,” He said.
 “I thought, if owners had the tools that would allow them to use all the information we compiled during construction as well as all the new information the building generated, not only would they reduce a lot of that spending, but quite likely extend the life of the building as well.”

-As a result, Hall developed Site 1001 using the model he learned from BIM in construction, but focused on the facilities manager.
+As a result, he developed Site 1001 using the model he learned from BIM in construction, but focused on the facilities manager.
 Site 1001 is cloud-based so IT infrastructure isn’t necessary, and recognizing that facilities professionals are rarely sitting behind a desk, was developed to be mobile-first, maximizing features and functions for ease-of-use on a mobile screen.
 Site 1001 is also location-based rather than asset-based.
 By organizing based on building > area > room, facilities personnel merely go to a room, scan a quick code with their app and get an interactive list, photos, schematics and detailed information on every asset in the room.
 Finally, Site 1001 was also built to natively integrate with other systems like building automation, energy management, “internet of things” (IoT), analytics and other connected systems core to smart buildings and smart cities.